davidnicholai/url-shortener/README.md

 - Started working at 10am
 - Took a break at 11am.
 Resumed at 12
 - 12:30 to 1: Asked Boggs about indexing
-- 1:00 to 1:30: Implemented half of the stuff.
+- 1:00 to 1:30: Implemented half of the requirements.
 Will cook lunch.
 Resumed at 2:30
+- 2:30pm to 6pm: Implemented most of the requirements, with support for tests.